dr-jpk/weather-forecast/final_report.md

 - only the features of the location itself (excluding the weighted-averaged features)
 - only the weighted-average features from nearby stations

-However, no significant differences in the model's performance was found.
+However, no significant differences in the model's performance were found.
 This indicates, that the weighted-averaged data over nearby stations contains as much, but also not more, information as the data of the location itself.
 As an example, the performance of the random forest for the whole dataset (all 26 stations) and 100km distance metric (weighted-average calculation) is shown in the tables below:

 |   real/pred |    0 |    1 |
 |------------:|-----:|-----:|